-What Is Victory In Europe Day?
+What is Victory In Europe day?

 In London alone, over a million people gathered in Trafalgar Square all the way up to Buckingham Palace, where Winston Churchill, Queen Elizabeth and her father King George VI, appeared on the balcony of the palace to cheering crowds.

 VE Day In France: